On the attractor in a high-dimensional neural network dynamics of reservoir computing: Lyapunov analysis viewpoint

 Theoretical studies have shown that a reservoir computing model is described as an embedding on a low-dimensional manifold~\cite{hart_2024}.
 Furthermore, conditions for generalized synchronization between source dynamics and reservoir dynamics in continuous-time reservoir computing have been identified~\cite{Zhixin_2020}.
 To elucidate the underlying mechanism, recent studies have explored the learning process of reservoir computing~\cite{berry_2023, berry_2025}.
 Recently, linear reservoir models are proved to preserve the metric structure including angles and lengths, as well as the topological structure~\cite{Hart_2025}.
 In addition, statistics for differential topological properties between datasets are proposed for obtaining numerical evidence of the embedding, and they are applied to polynomial reservoir computer~\cite{pecora_2025}.
 These insights form a theoretical basis for understanding reservoir computing's ability to reconstruct and predict complex dynamics.

 To clarify the dynamical system structure of embedding theory and generalized synchronization in reservoir computing with practical settings, we can compare Lyapunov exponents in the reservoir space and those in the actual space, as detailed in Section~\ref{subsec:General_setting}.
-It is essential to analyze dynamics on a synchronization manifold and to compare the Lyapunov exponents with those of the actual models by controlling the transversal stability.
+It is essential to analyze dynamics on an inertial manifold and to compare the Lyapunov exponents with those of the actual models by controlling the transversal stability.

 Reservoir computing models can reconstruct the non-negative Lyapunov exponents of the original dynamics in the reservoir space ~\cite{Pathak_2017,kobayashi24}.
 Some studies~\cite{Pathak_2017, Pantelis_2020} also report reconstruction of negative Lyapunov exponents.
 Lyapunov exponents of the constructed model in the actual space, including negative ones, align with those of the original dynamics~\cite{kobayashi_2021}.
 The spectral radius, a key hyperparameter related to the echo state property, is critical for reconstructing negative Lyapunov exponents.
 When the spectral radius $\rho$ is small, the negative Lyapunov exponents are reconstructed in the reservoir space~\cite{hart24}.